 TV star Charles Hanson’s wife blamed him for baby’s death, court told

-The wife of TV star Charles Hanson would tell him every year on the anniversary of their son’s death that it was his fault because of a “hug” he gave her, a court has heard.
+The wife of TV star Charles Hanson blamed him for the death of their newborn son, a court has heard.

 The 46-year-old, known for appearing on Bargain Hunt and Flog It!, is accused of using violence towards Rebecca Hanson over 10 years, which began in 2012 when he allegedly held her in a headlock while she was five or six months pregnant.